 The EdVenture continues… in our new, expanding EdVenture complex!
 Making Waves is also about enhancing our programs for children ages 2-17.
 To do that, we are building a larger indoor space for our growing EdVenture programs.
 The new EdVenture complex, which will be located near the Zoo’s main entrance, will also include ADA-accessible public bathrooms on its ground floor.
 With over 750,000 annual visitors, we want to continue to meet the needs of all our guests.

-Want to learn more about the animals of Making Waves?
-Click HERE.
+Learn more about the animals of Making Waves, HERE.